mozaik-association/mozaik/docs/4Event_module.md

 ## The voting domain

-A voting domain can be registered in the "voting domain" tab by adding filters to select only certain people based on the filter rules.
+A voting domain can be registered in the "voting domain" tab by adding filters to select only certain people according to their information.

 !!! abstract "The goal of the voting domain"